rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 }
 ```

-Note the difference: here we're using unsafe in the part of the code which is
+Note the difference: we've moved the unsafe block to the part of the code which is
 actually unsafe - where we have to assert to the compiler that we have a valid
 value.
 And we only ever tell the compiler we have a value of type `T` where we
 know we actually do have a value of type `T`.
 As such, this is fine to use with